 At our wedding, what if we had dudes dressed like Orthodox Jews, complete with fake beards, black hats and bottles balanced on their heads?
 What if Kool & The Gang showed up while the guests munched on mixed greens?
 What if Cirque du Soleil-style performers suspended themselves from the rafters during the Horah?
 What if we had air-brush tattoo artists, stilt walkers, Paris Hilton-look-alikes, mini-casino tables, photo booths, drag queens, cigar rollers and magicians stationed at all corners of the affair?

-paid models popping out of rolling dessert tables made to look like an enormous tiered wedding cakes?
+How about paid models popping out of rolling dessert tables made to look like an enormous tiered wedding cakes?

 Or, I don't know, call me old-fashioned.
 Or call me a bleeding-heart hater.
 But what if the ridiculous people featured in this New York Times article concentrated on actually getting married, and redirected a few hundred thousand dollars spent on some form of self-aggrandizing, irrelevant "entertainment" and, as a real sign of their love, maybe offered that money up to some of the millions around the globe who don't have food, drinking water or shoes?